Your guide to independent adventurous

 - Gather all the necessary information (some of it in a language you may not speak!)

-- Piece it together for a seamless itinerary for activities such as hut to hut hiking, multi-day cycling, or exploring charming towns and vibrant islands.
+- Piece it together for a seamless itinerary which includes adventurous activities such as hut to hut hiking, multi-day cycling, skiing in family-friendly resorts, all booked independently – no tour groups – and with a budget in mind!

 - Feel confident that your itinerary aligns with the activity or technical level suitable for your group – whether that’s adult friends, kids, grandparents, or all three (I’ve done them all)!